...

 Shearing

-Shearing is an effective approach for soft metals with no requirement for a high-quality surface finish.
+Shearing is an effective approach for soft metals with no requirement for a high-quality sheet metal surface finish.
 It cuts the sheet metals straight by applying the shear force on the surface.
 It is a quick, low-cost process that produces straight edges on the cutting surface.

 Sawing